dostontiu/model-log/README.md

 # model-log
-Create history log for laravel model
+Create history log for laravel model.

-# Package description

----
 This package can be used for creating log form model.
-Follow these steps to get started:

-1. You should run migration
-2. Have fun creating your package.
----
 <!--/delete-->

 ## Installation
 You should add repository to your composer.json file

-:vendor_slug/:package_slug

 ```json
 "repositories": [